yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous delivery in Azure DevOps.md

  Copy-Item '..\mcw-continuous-delivery-in-azure-devops\Hands-on lab\lab-files\*' -Destination ./ -Recurse
  ```

-- Initialize the `mcw-continuous-delivery-lab-files` folder as a git repository, commit, and submit contents to remote GitHub branch `main` in the lab files repository created in Step 1.
+- Initialize the `mcw-continuous-delivery-lab-files` folder as a git repository, commit, and submit contents to the remote GitHub branch `main` in the lab files repository created in Step 1.

  > **Note**: The URI of the lab files GitHub repository created in Step 1 will differ from that in the example below.